 - making sure you’re on the electoral roll at your current address

-- continuing to make regular payments to existing credit agreements
+- continuing to make regular payments on existing credit agreements

 - addressing any errors on your credit file